Bespoke, Custom & Personalised Cakes

 Acustom cake sits comfortably in the middle.
 It is more tailored than a standard cake order, but it does not begin from scratch in the way a bespoke commission does.

 This is not haute couture from first sketch to final fitting, but it is also not simply off the peg.
-Custom is often the sweet spot for people who love one of our cakes but want it to feel more specific to their occasion.
+Custom is often the sweet spot for people who love one of our cakes but need a substantive visual change for their occasion.

-So if bespoke begins with your idea, custom usually begins with our design, then evolves from there.
+So if bespoke begins with your idea, custom begins with our design, then materially evolves from there.
+See our custom cakes London route for examples and ordering guidance.

 Starting PointAn existing Anges de Sucre cake design.

-Best ForA celebration that needs something more specific, but not a full original commission.
+Best ForA celebration that needs a specific adapted design, but not a blank-page private commission.

 03 Personalised Cakes